learn-co-students/bsc-phase-two-project/README.md

 <h2>Getting Started</h2>
-<p>Start on this project by forking and cloning <a class="inline_disabled" href="https://github.com/learn-co-students/bsc-phase-two-project" target="_blank" rel="noopener">this project repository</a> to get a local copy of the dataset.</p>
+<p>Start on this project by forking and cloning this project repository to get a local copy of the dataset.</p>
 <h2>Repository Structure</h2>
 <p>For this project we will require the following directory structure.
 All individual work should be done within your personal "member" folder.</p>
 <pre>project-folder<br />    |<br />    README.md<br />    data-folder<br />    images-folder<br />    notebooks-folder<br />          |<br />          report.ipynb<br />          exploratory-folder<br />                  |<br />                  member-1-notebooks-folder<br />                  member-2-notebooks-folder <br />                  member-3-notebooks-folder                      </pre>